 each has their own box method.

-Methods in the box class take the following parameters:
+Methods in the box class take the following parameters:• The main text• The title bar text• Help text

 The following is an example of an information box and how the parameters are